M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 ## Next Section:

-In both .ipybn and .md files, Jupyter Book is able to parse MyST, a markup language that draws inspiration from RMarkdown.
-It allows for more advanced formatting options and the ability to include interactive elements, such as widgets and code snippets, within your content.

-In the next section, we present only a short overview of the features of MyST.
-However, there is much more documentation on [the MyST website.](https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html#syntax-core)
+In the next section, we present a short overview on how to format your content with Markdown.